oasis-tcs/idpf-specification/idpf_specification.md

 5. Function D state changes to D3.
 6. High Level Device or PCIE Level Resets, i.e. PeRST.

-## Graceful VFR
+### Graceful VFR

 This flow is triggered by the driver itself as part of driver load/unload or other failure use cases, which require return to driver default configuration.
 The flow to be executed is:

 - Before Triggering XLR, the state of device visible to IDPF driver in PF/VFGEN_RSTAT register to is expected to be “PF/VFR_ACTIVE” state (10b).
 - The IDPF triggers XFR: PF setting PFGEN_CTRL.PFSWR (XLR is triggered immediately) or VF sending the “VIRTCHNL_OP_RESET_VF” command, which is executed by Host Management after delay.
-- Following this, HW will automatically clear PF/VFGEN_RSTAT register to “PF/VFR_INPROGRESS” state (00b), while the driver will start polling the PF/VFGEN_RSTAT register to get back into “PF/VFR_COMPLETED” state (01b), meaning that hardware PF/VF device is initialized to its default state.
+- Following this, Device will automatically clear PF/VFGEN_RSTAT register to “PF/VFR_INPROGRESS” state (00b), while the driver will start polling the PF/VFGEN_RSTAT register to get back into “PF/VFR_COMPLETED” state (01b), meaning that hardware PF/VF device is initialized to its default state.
 - After it happens the PF/VF XIO is ready for re-initialization.
 As part of the initialization and execution of the first command in the initialization sequence “GetVersion” virtChnl command, Host Management will set PF/VFGEN_RSTAT register back to “PF/VFR_ACTIVE” state (10b).

-## Asynchronous VFR
+### Asynchronous VFR

 In this case, XLR happens asynchronously to the driver, usually triggered by Device, OS or any other source described above.
 In this case the driver is expected to detect XLR condition and start polling till function is back to normal working state and then to start re-initialization process.